Mongolian People's Party: Post-communism

 The 2008 parliamentary elections were especially controversial, with the MPRP accused of vote-rigging.
 Protests against the results turned violent on 1 July and a riot broke out at MPRP headquarters which was half-heartedly addressed by authorities—the party headquarters was destroyed by fire.
 After the riots, a five-day state of emergency was declared by President Nambaryn Enkhbayar for the first time in Mongolia's history.
 Five civilians died during the emergency: four were shot and the fifth allegedly died from carbon-monoxide poisoning.
-The Mongolian Minister of Justice estimated that 220 civilians and 108 service members were injured.
+Then-Minister of Justice estimated that 220 civilians and 108 service members were injured.
 With the situation tense, the MPRP decided to admit the Democratic Party into the government and formed a coalition.
-The party demolished its headquarters and built its Independence Palace (Тусгаар тогтнолын ордон) with government subsidies and donations from party members; the building became fully operational on 26 November 2011.
+The party demolished its headquarters and built the Independence Palace (Тусгаар тогтнолын ордон) with government subsidies and donations from party members; the building became fully operational on 26 November 2011.